Dr Rebecca Gater

-As our economy bounces back, there’s never been a better time to be part of Solihull College & University Centre – with tailored courses offered to suit the needs of industry and the local economy.
+There’s never been a better time to be part of Solihull College & University Centre – with tailored courses offered to suit the needs of industry and the local economy.
 There is a place for you here at the College even if your previous exam results were disappointing, or as an adult you are returning to learning after a break in studying.
-The College had a record number of enrolments in September 2020 and our applications for September 2021 are already very promising.

 There are increasing numbers of high achievers who instead of choosing A-Levels are preferring to take the more practical and specialised vocational route, whether via full time courses or apprenticeships.
 95% of higher institutions in the UK accept BTEC or other vocational qualifications for entry, so higher education is a popular destination for our students – either here at our University Centre or at universities across the country.